Sonam Kapoor's Wedding Reception: A Huge Cake, Aishwarya's 'Buntsangha' & SRK-Salman's Dance!

 Shilpa Shetty shared this picture with a caption that read, "The #picofthenight was #Buntsangha ( the #mangaloreans will get this one!) all the Bunt clan @athiyashetty @suniel.shetty #aishwaryarai stood together while (pic courtesy) @rajkundra9 and @bachchan stood behind the camera 🤪ha ha ha #hailbunts #mangalorean #pride #clan #instagood #together

 After the red-carpet clicks and the cake-cutting ceremony, it was time to burn the dance floor and get all groovy.
-Here's are a couple of glimpses of performances put together for Sonam-
+Here's are a couple of glimpses of performances put together for Sonam.

 Karan Johar swayed to the beats of 'Prem Ratan Dhan Paayo' and we must say Sonam has got some tough competition here!

 Anil Kapoor and his nephew Arjun Kapoor set the stage on fire with their energetic moves on 'Tune Maari Enteriyaan' which was followed by 'Gallan Goodiyaan'.
-Of course, Ranveer Singh was there to join the duo-
+Of course, Ranveer Singh was there to join the duo.

-Anil and Ranveer later showed off their crazy dance moves on 'Bachna Ae Haseeno'-
+Anil and Ranveer later showed off their crazy dance moves on 'Bachna Ae Haseeno'.

-Shahrukh Khan too couldn't contain his excitement and joined Anil for a quick jig in 'London Thumkada'-
+Shahrukh Khan too couldn't contain his excitement and joined Anil for a quick jig in 'London Thumkada'.

-Another video had Anil going 'Ekdum Jhakaas' and we are aready drooling over him-
+Another video had Anil going 'Ekdum Jhakaas' and we are aready drooling over him.

-If that wasn't enough, the reel 'Karan-Arjun' even dragged Anand Ahuja and Sonam Kapoor on the dance floor to get groovy-
+If that wasn't enough, the reel 'Karan-Arjun' even dragged Anand Ahuja and Sonam Kapoor on the dance floor to get groovy.

-Next on SRK- Salman's playlist was 'Laila O' Laila' and 'Aaj Ki Party' and here's what happened -
+Next on SRK- Salman's playlist was 'Laila O' Laila' and 'Aaj Ki Party' and here's what happened.

 Wow! @srk & @BeingSalmanKhan dance to #LailaOLaila with @AnilKapoor while @arjunk26-@Varun_dvn look on! pic.twitter.com/044rcVOcqp— Filmibeat.com (@filmibeat) May 8, 2018